-A Behavior Technician works under the close supervision of a Behavior Analyst or Assistant Behavior Analyst to provide direct services to clients and implement treatment programs.
-Behavior Technicians are in high-demand across the United States, and completion of this training program will allow you to adopt in a fulfilling job in any state, without having to obtain a degree from a major university.
+Behavior Technicians work under the close supervision of a Behavior Analyst or Assistant Behavior Analyst to implement treatment programs designed for children with autism and other related disabilities.
+Behavior Technicians are in high-demand across the United States.
+Completing this training program will allow you to become credentialed in any state, without having to obtain a university degree.

 Train with Experienced Professionals

 There is more than one way to learn, and this training combines the best of in-person and online learning tools to allow for thorough discussion and review of study materials.

 Our current training sessions are offered by an experienced, doctoral-level BCBA with years of experience teaching at leading universities in behavioral science.

 Real-world examples from 10+ years of working within the industry illustrate the content so learners can better associate concepts and recall important information that will allow them to be successful in their work.

 This training is designed to ensure participants meet the standards for national and statewide certification as a registered behavior technician or behavior interventionist.

 National Credential: Registered Behavior Technician (RBT)*

 Upon completion of this training program and having met all of the necessary requirements (see below), participants will have the opportunity to sit for a nation-wide examination that will qualify them to become a Registered Behavior Technician.